TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 27/Leviticus 27.11.md

 ---

-And if it be any unclean beast, of which they do not offer an oblation unto Jehovah, then he shall set the beast before the priest;
+If it is any unclean animal, of which they do not offer as an offering to Yahweh, then he shall set the animal before the priest;